 Side Effects of Exfoliation

 One of the things to keep in mind is that you should avoid exfoliating if you have an open cut or active infection on your scalp.
 You should also stay away from scalp detoxes if you have a case of lice.
-If you use an exfoliant and you feel your scalp swelling or experience any discomfort, stop using the scrub and talk to your doctor.
+If you use an exfoliant and feel your scalp swelling or experience any discomfort, stop using the scrub and talk to your doctor.

 How Often To Exfoliate Scalp

 Like we mentioned, you can vary your usage for a scalp scrub depending on how your hair reacts to it.
-If you really struggle with buildup, you can use a scrub three times a week and adjust if needed.
+If you struggle with buildup, you can use a scrub three times a week and adjust if needed.
 People with sensitive skin should keep scrubbing one or two times a week.

 Scalp Scrubs Vs. Chemical Exfoliation